nir-jas/adonis-url-short/README.md

     *You can watch assets with `npm run watch`*

+## Contributing

+Thank you for considering contributing to URL Short.

 ## License

-URL Short is an open-source software licensed under the [MIT license](https://github.com/nir-jas/adonis-url/blob/master/LICENSE).
+URL Short is an open-source software licensed under the [MIT license](https://github.com/nir-jas/adonis-url-short/blob/master/LICENSE).